DataDog/documentation/content/en/agent/logs/proxy.md

 Log collection requires the Datadog Agent v6.0+.
 Older versions of the Agent do not include the `log collection` interface.

-Logs make use of a different [set of proxy settings][1] than other data types forwarded by the Datadog Agent.
-This is because logs are transported over TCP/SSL, while other features submit data with HTTPS.
+By default logs are transported over TCP/SSL which is why it make use of a different [set of proxy settings][1] than other data types forwarded by the Datadog Agent that are forwarded in HTTPS.
+Configure the Agent to send logs in HTTPS to use the same set of proxy settings than other data types.

 {{< tabs >}}
 {{% tab "TCP" %}}